ADelRosarioH/jobsity-chat-challenge/README.md

 The WebAPI has RESTful endpoints for account authentication, account registration and getting the last messages and implements
 WebSocket endpoints to handle real-time chat features using ASP.NET Core SignalR.

+The FrontEnd web application is dockerized and served by NGINX which is also used as a reverse proxy, forwarding requests to the Web API.

 #### Web API RESTful Endpoints
 | HTTP Method 	| URI Path           	| Request Headers                                                  	| Request Body                              	| Description                                              	| Response Body                                            	|